 Appendix 2.
-Public-Interest Entities
+Public-Interest Entities (PIE)

-The list of public interest entity audit clients for which Kpmg has signed an audit opinion on financial statements of the year 2017 is given below.
+The list of public interest entity (PIE) audit clients for which KPMG has signed an independent auditor's report on financial statements of 2018 is given below.
 The definition of public interest for this purpose is that given under the provisions of the "Public Oversight, Accounting and Auditing Standards Authority's Organization and Responsibilities Decree Law numbered 660", issued by POA.